 New Berlin's pioneer history has been documented by Professor Mary Ella Milham, PhD in her book New Berlin to 1900; Not as German as You'd Think.
 This book is available from the New Berlin Historical Society by contacting Jackie Hermann.

 The New Berlin Historical Society was incorporated in 1965 with the intent of preserving and promoting the history of our city.
-In 1970, the city purchased the Winton-Sprengel house (1884) and property located in the Prospect Hill Settlement District, which was a pioneer crossroads community.
+In 1970, the city purchased the Winton-Sprengel house (1884) a property located in the Prospect Hill Settlement District, which was a pioneer crossroads community.
 This 4.5 acre property is now the location of Historical Park, a complex containing additional historic buildings moved to the site.
 These include the Winton-Martin house (1848), Meidenbauer log cabin (c.
-1848), and our little red school house(1863).
+1853), and our little red school house(1863).
+Pictures and information on the Prospect Hill Settlement District and Historical Park can be found here.

 The Weston Antique Apple Orchard Foundation was formed to provide ongoing support for this unique resource.
-In 2005 the property was donated to the city to become a passive park but the orchard operation continues as a private business.
-Over 100 antique and rare apple varieties are maintained.
+In December 2004 the property was donated to the city to become a passive park but the orchard operation continues as a private business.
+Over 150 antique and rare apple varieties are grown.
 Public access and educational programs are sustained.
 For more information on the Weston Orchard visit http://www.westonapples.com/.

 The City of New Berlin and the New Berlin Historical Society jointly administer and maintain our Historic Park.